Cosmo-Tech/azure-sample-webapp/doc/scenarioParametersCustomization.md

 ![ScenarioParameters state structure](./assets/scenario_parameters_state.png)

 ### Tabs and inputs components

 In ScenarioParameters.js file all parameters data are rendered by ScenarioParametersTabsWrapper component which generate generic and custom tabs by calling the corresponding component.
 Tab component has the following props:

 - the parameters metadata
 - the parameters value in a React state (from the rendering data in the state of ScenarioParameters component)
 - a function to set the parameters state (in the rendering data too)
-- a context object to pass all additional information.
-It always contains a boolean defining whether the edition mode is enabled (to disable user input if required)
+- a context object to pass all additional information; this object contains:
+  - editMode: a boolean defining whether the edition mode is enabled (to disable user input if required)
+  - isDarkTheme: a boolean defining whether or not the dark theme is enabled (can be used to adapt components to the webapp current theme)

 Then, the tab component passes these props to the input components specific for each varType.

 Generic tabs and inputs components are provided to support the file parameters and the basic types, but the following section will describe how you can create your own components to customize the scenario parameters panel.